s3ql/s3ql/rst/issues.rst

 ============

-* S3QL de-duplicates data blocks based solely only on SHA256 checksums, without doing a byte-by-byte comparison of the blocks.
+* S3QL de-duplicates data blocks based solely only on SHA256 checksums, without doing a byte-by-byte comparison of the data.
   Since it is possible for two data blocks to have the same checksum despite having different contents, this can lead to problems.
 If two such blocks are stored in an S3QL file system, the data in one block